openmrs/openmrs-esm-core/docs/under_the_hood/migration_guide.md

 ## Motivation

 Presently, the OpenMRS 3 frontend uses core dependencies that are several years out of date.
-Specifically, we are looking to migrate the following dependencies to the latest available versions to be able to leverage new features, fixes and API and bundle size savings:
+Specifically, we are looking to migrate the following dependencies to the latest available versions to be able to leverage new features, fixes, API improvements and bundle size savings:

 - React
 - React Router